eea76/sqs_dynamodb/readme.md

-### In an effort to learn how various AWS services work works, I'm going to make a small project that:
+### In an effort to learn how various AWS services work, I'm going to make a small project that:

 #### Generates data
 ##### Using Python I'll just generate some fake movies, which will have the following attributes: